saiminh/floter.ink/_work/cheesymovies.md

 # Cheesy movies

-Annual Riso Calendar, published by [Black Matter Editions](https://black-matter.de/)
+Illustrations for the cover and May of the annual riso calendar featuring various artists, published by [Black Matter Editions](https://black-matter.de/)

-The theme for 2019 was movietitles combined with cheese.